Aryan-Wanve/mupc-discord-bot/TUTORIAL.md

 The easiest way to think about this bot is:

 - students register once and then just join the voice channel
-- coordinators start or schedule the run
+- the core/head start or schedule the run
 - the dashboard is used afterward to review and export attendance

 If everyone follows that flow, the bot is straightforward to use.